DLL: Direct LIDAR Localization. A map-based localization approach for aerial robots: Introduction

 The Normal Distribution Transform (NDT) was one the first approaches to propose a nearest-neighbor-free solution for 3D registration \cite{magnusson2007scan,8206170}, reducing the computational time with respect to ICP approaches, while keeping the accuracy.
 The NDT is used to encode the scan and the map, using a probabilistic representation.
 Registration is then performed between these representations and not the original scans.
 This representation allows using numerical optimization methods, and does not require a nearest-neighbor search.
 Unfortunately, the numerical solution computation makes the approach difficult to compute in real-time when large point clouds are considered.

 Here we propose a direct approach for registration, and integrate it into a localization system called Direct LIDAR Localization (DLL).
 By direct we mean that the raw point cloud is used and no nearest point search is required.
 DLL estimates the transform that aligns the input point cloud and the map by minimizing the distances of points to the map using non-linear optimization.
 While this optimization would be computationally demanding, DLL takes advantage of the localization setup (in which you need an a priori map of the environment) to pre-compute a Distance Field (DF) \cite{jones20063d} map that boosts the optimization process.
 We show in this paper, using datasets from simulated and real flights, how this approach is more efficient and robust than alternative methods from the state of the art, achieving similar accuracy.
-The resultant system can be used for real-time position tracking of aerial robots using 3D LIDAR as main sensor.
+The resultant system \reviewFernando{is about one order to magnitude faster than other approaches in the state of the art} and can be used for real-time position tracking of aerial robots using 3D LIDAR as main sensor.